amirmasoudabdol/SAM/docs/data-strategies.rst

 	``difficulties``   :math:`\beta`, ``double`` or ``array``
 	================== =========================================

-After calculating all the responses of person :math:`j` to all items, the sum score of all answers is calcuated for each person by adding all the item scores [from, Marjan 2014].
+After calculating all responses of person :math:`j` to all items, the sum score of all answers is calcuated for each person by adding all the item scores [from, Marjan 2014].

 .. admonition:: Example